Eraj02/DBMS-Project--Fall2018/ReadMe.txt

 member credentials:
 ID: bri@007
 password: heyya
-(Any other ID and respective passoword from dbo.Members will work for member log-in.)
+(Any other ID and respective password from dbo.Members will work for member log-in.)

 The other option is to sign-up.